P-split formulations: A class of intermediate formulations between big-M and convex hull for disjunctive constraints: Introduction

 \section{Introduction}

 Many optimization problems have a clear disjunctive structure, where one decision leads to some constraints and another decision results in another set of constraints.
-In fact, any convex mixed integer program (MIP) can be viewed as a disjunctive program with the single disjunctive constraint that the solution must be within at least one convex set out of a collection of convex sets \cite{Balas2018}.
-Disjunctive constraints are in general nonconvex, as the union of convex sets is not a convex set itself unless the sets exactly overlap.
+In fact, any convex mixed-integer program (MIP), whether linear or convex nonlinear, can be viewed as a disjunctive program with the single disjunctive constraint that the solution must be within at least one convex set out of a collection of convex sets, \ie within the union of the convex sets \cite{Balas2018}.
+Disjunctive constraints are in general nonconvex, as the union of convex sets is generally not a convex set.
 Handling these nonconvex disjunctive constraints is a fundamental question in MIP.
 Disjunctive programming was pioneered by Balas \cite{balas1974disjunctive,balas1979disjunctive,balas1985disjunctive,balas1998disjunctive} and generalized by Grossmann and coworkers \cite{grossmann2003generalized,lee2000new,raman1994modelling,ruiz2012hierarchy,Trespalacios2014}.
-In general, disjunctive programming offers an alternative view of MIP that may be valuable for analyzing problems, creating strong extended formulations \cite{balas1998disjunctive}, and deriving cutting planes \cite{balas1993lift,kronqvist2020disjunctive,trespalacios2016cutting}.
-But the best encoding of a disjunctive program, or disjunctive constraint(s), as a MIP remains an open question.
+In general, disjunctive programming offers an alternative view of MIP that may be valuable for analyzing problems, creating strong extended formulations \cite{balas1998disjunctive}, and deriving cutting planes \cite{balas1993lift,balas2022v,chen2024sparse,kronqvist2020disjunctive,trespalacios2016cutting}.
+However, the best encoding of a disjunctive program, or disjunctive constraint(s), as an MIP is an open question.